audiolabs/APSRR-2016/reck-font/report.md

-# Report Title

-## Report Instructions

-Your report should

- - be brief but complete
- - be written in a simple text language like Markdown
- - contain all installation and evaluation commands
-   - complex command sequences should be automated
-   - aim for using at most 8 different commands, including download
-   - command sequences should be highlighted as such

-Your code must

- - install easily and cleanly
- - run without errors
- - not require knowledge of any parameters.
-If you use parameters, use scripts or give exact values in the report.

-Your code should

- - not require modifications of the used tool

-## Additional Tips

-Familiarize yourself with how to download and extract data automatically.

-Familiarize yourself with how to install software for your development environment.
-Most supply a method of reliably and automatically re-creating the environment (e.g `pip install -r requirements.txt`).

-To test easy installation try deleting the environment and running the entire report/script from time to time.

-## Example

-> # Report Title
->
-> This is an example report for the evaluation of a paper.
->
-> ## Installation
->
-> ### Installation
->
-> To install the toolkit published with the paper, run
->
->     git clone git@github.com/some/paper.git
->     cd paper/
->     pip install -r requirements.txt
->
-> ### Download Dataset and preprocess data
->
->   ./download.sh
->   python preprocess.py ../dataset/* data.hdf5
->
-> ### Process results
->
->   python process.py data.hdf5 output
->
-> ### Evaluation
->
->   python evaluate.py output output.png
->
->
-> The resulting figure `output.png` can be seen on page two of the paper.
->
->
-> ## Evaluation
->
-> During the evaluation of the paper *Title* I came across the following issues:
->
-> Lorem ipsum dolor sit amet.
+## Reproduction of "Tempo Estimation for Music Loops and a Simple Confidence Measure"

+This is a reproduction of the paper "Tempo Estimation for Music Loops and a Simple Confidence Measure" with only the FSL4 database used.

+## Requirements

+### System Setup
+-OS:	Ubuntu 16.04.1 LTS
+-Python 2.7.12

+### Software needed
+-Ffmpeg
+-Octave
+-Vlc
+-ReKordBox

+## Installation

+To install the codebase published with the paper, run

+    git clone git@github.com/some/paper.git
+    cd paper/
+    pip install -r requirements.txt

+# Instructions

+### Download Dataset and preprocess data

+   ./download.sh

+### Preprocess Dataset

+   ./data_preprocessing.sh

+### Analyse Dataset

+   ./run_analysis.sh

+### Evaluation

+   ./run_analysis.sh

+ The resulting figure `output.png` can be seen on page two of the paper.

+## Evaluation

+ During the evaluation of the paper *Title* I came across the following issues: